HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 COROUTINE-3: 2022-09-01T14:50:45+0800: I am awake.
 ```

-Eighth, dynamics.
+The eighth is dynamics.

-In HVML programs, variable names, expressions, operation groups, procedures, etc. can be dynamically generated, and we can even remove a variable.
+In HVML programs, variable names, expressions, operation groups, procedures, etc. can be dynamically generated.
+And we can even remove a variable.

-The following code loads a dynamically generated HVML program using the `load` element:
+The following code loads a dynamically generated HVML program using `load` element:

 ```hvml
 <init as 'request'>